-The Earliest Known Oklahoma Balkcom Ancestor
+The Earliest Known Oklahoma Balkcom Ancestors

-The Balkcom families of the towns of Sayre and Erick in southwest Oklahoma in the 1900’s are descendants of James E. Balkcom, born in 1807 in North Carolina, and Mary (Polly) (unknown surname, probably Murphy), born in 1814 in North Carolina.
+The Balkcom families of the towns of Sayre and Erick in southwest Oklahoma in the 1900’s are descendants of James E. Balkcom, born in 1807 in North Carolina, and Mary (Polly) (probable surname Murphy, unproven), born in 1814 in North Carolina.
 James’ parents are not known, but many researchers have worked under the assumption that James is a descendant of Alexander Balkcom of Providence, Rhode Island, born around 1630.
 That assumption is thrown into doubt based on DNA testing, but it is true that most of the Balkcoms in present-day Georgia, and many of those in Alabama, descend from Alexander.
-Alexander’s children settled around Providence, and one of his grandsons, Baruch Balkcom, migrated to coastal North Carolina in the mid-1700s.
-Little is known about Baruch's daughters, but his son Ichabod received a governor's land grant in Edgecombe County, North Carolina where he lived for several years before his death in 1789.
+Alexander’s children settled around Providence, and one of his grandsons, Baruch Balkcom, moved to coastal North Carolina in the mid-1700s.
+Little is known about Baruch's wife or daughters, but his son Ichabod received a governor's land grant in Edgecombe County, North Carolina where he lived for several years before his death in 1789.
 Members of this family later resided in Johnston, Duplin, and Sampson Counties in North Carolina, with many moving later to Georgia and Alabama.
 One of the the primary sources describing the family of Alexander Balkcom is A First Book of the Balcombe Family, by Frank W. Balcomb (c 1942).

 Early records of James E. Balkcom are sparse, and the first official record found so far is in court records of Sampson County, North Carolina in 1827 when James was age 20: "Appointed Matthew White for the road from the Duplin County line to Lisbon Bridge with the following hands to work: Rebecca Pridgen's hands, Moses Pridgen's hands, Wm Pridgen, Abram Blanton, Moses Blanton, Jonas Green, Thomas Coggin, James Evans Jr, Bryan Lee and hands, George Alderman, Alfred Taylor, Samuel Ward & hands, Willie Balcomb, James Balcomb and Nathan Johnson and hands."
 All able-bodied men were obligated to road and river work in their area, so the appearance of "Willie", probably Wiley, and James together means they lived near each other or in the same household.
 This Wiley was born in Duplin County, and is believed to be a descendant of the original Alexander Balkcom above. dna proof needed